 - Monitoring nationwide opioid litigation for an excess carrier, including statutory and common law fraud claims; deceptive trade practices claims; claims of telecommunications, mail, and wire fraud; intentional concealment of material facts such as risks of addiction; and unjust enrichment claims.

 - Led the defense of a national healthcare client sued for engaging in purportedly fraudulent conduct in marketing to patients.

 - Won a defense jury verdict in a $31 million medical malpractice lawsuit in Illinois involving a newborn who developed sepsis, meningitis, and catastrophic brain damage.
-The plaintiffs claimed the injuries were avoidable had nurses conveyed vital information and denied early discharge of the infant.
-WTO then won the subsequent appeal pursued by the plaintiffs (3-0 panel decision).
+WTO then won the subsequent appeal (3-0 panel decision).

 - Won a defense decision for a Philadelphia psychiatric hospital in a two-day medical malpractice arbitration involving the death of a patient killed in an auto accident hours after being discharged.